 NOTICE ONE from SSA - The SSA sends a notice of discontinuance of SSI, which states the right to request a reconsideration within ten days of receiving the notice.
 The recipient does not have to request a reconsideration with the SSA in order to continue receiving Medicaid.

-NOTICE TWO -- "Stenson" Notice from MEDICAID PROGRAM -- This notice addressed to "Dear Former SSI Beneficiary" instructs the recipient to complete an enclosed recertification form [NYC form W296-E can be downloaded as part of this document) and mail it in an enclosed self-addressed envelope within two weeks, with requested documentation, if the individual wants to continue receiving Medicaid.
+NOTICE TWO -- "Stenson" Notice from MEDICAID PROGRAM -- This notice addressed to "Dear Former SSI Beneficiary" instructs the recipient to complete an enclosed recertification form [NYC form W296-E can be downloaded as part of this document) and mail it in an enclosed self-addressed envelope within 30 days, with requested documentation, if the individual wants to continue receiving Medicaid.
 Documentation includes:

-NOTICE THREE-A--MEDICAID DENIAL If the recipient does not comply with the deadline to recertify in the Stenson or Rosenberg notice, then a Notice of Discontinuance for Failure to Renew/Recertify is sent.
+NOTICE THREE-A--Notice of Discontinuance for Failure to Renew/Recertify -- If the recipient does not comply with the deadline to return the renewal form in the Stenson or Rosenberg notice, then a Notice of Discontinuance for Failure to Renew/Recertify is sent.
 This notice must be sent at least 10 days before the closing date, with the right to receive Medicaid as "aid continuing" if a hearing is requested within that 10 days, and a right to a hearing without Medicaid aid continuing if the hearing is requested within 60 days but not within 10 days.
 The issue in a hearing requested on this notice would be whethe or not the individual recertified eligibility as required by the Stenson or Rosenberg notice.

 NOTICE THREE-B -- MEDICAID APPROVAL with a Spend-down -- If recipient does timely complete the Stenson or Rosenberg recertification process, but now has income above the Medicaid limit, she will receive a Notice of Decision on Your Medical Assistance.
 In the sample notice, the recipient, who presumably formerly had no spend-down, is told that her Medicaid is being "discontinued" on a specified effective date, which is at least 10 days after the date of the Notice.
 The notice tells her the amount of her "excess income" (spend-down) and explains how it is calculated.
 The notice states that "If you have incurred or paid medical bills in an amount equal to or more than" the amount of the excess income, s/he must bring them to the Medicaid office before the effective date of the Notice.
 By submitting these bills, she would "meet" the spend-down and retain Medicaid coverage for that month.
 If she does not submit bills that meet the spend-down within the time stated on the Notice, or request a hearing before the effective date of the Notice, Medicaid will be discontinued.
 SEE Tips on Spend-down below.